Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Simulation Study

-We emphasize four takeaways from this simulation study.
-First, setting $\rho > 0$ can increase the bias of our proposed estimators in the context of measurement error and dependent data.
+We emphasize five takeaways from this simulation study.
+First, the variance improvements of SBW relative to H-SBW are likely modest.
+That said, the extent to which we can improve on SBW also depend on $\rho^\star$, which we fix in this study, and these improvements can be greater as $\rho^\star$ increases, which we explore more in Section~\ref{appssec:simstudyresults2} below.\footnote{They also depend on how $p_s$ varies across states.
+We draw $p_s$ from only one distribution throughout our simulations.} Second, H-SBW can increase the bias of our proposed estimators in the context of measurement error and dependent data.
 However, the bias is generally small relative to the bias of balancing on the noisy covariate measurements $W$, and MSE improvements using H-SBW are still possible relative to SBW with the simple covariate adjustments ($\hat{X}^{hom}$ or $\hat{X}^{het}$).
-Second, despite the improved theoretic properties, accounting for the correlation in the data when using H-SBW (i.e. balancing on $\hat{X}^{cor}$ and the data are measured with error) may not be worth the cost in variance given the sample of states we consider here.
-Third, we find no evidence that the ``heterogeneous adjustment'' improves our subsequent estimates even when it reflects the true model.
+Third, despite the improved theoretic properties, accounting for the correlation in the data when using H-SBW (i.e. balancing on $\hat{X}^{cor}$ and the data are measured with error) may not be worth the cost in variance given the sample size of states that we consider here.
+Fourth, we find no evidence that the ``heterogeneous adjustment'' improves our subsequent estimates even when it reflects the true model.
 This adjustment may even induce bias when the model is incorrect.\footnote{This finding may in part reflect the distribution of sample sizes we generated, which we took to be uniform.
 Perhaps with a different distribution these results would differ.} Finally, confidence interval coverage when using the leave-one-state-out jackknife variance estimates give close to nominal coverage rates for our unbiased estimators -- even when using the standard normal quantiles in a setting with 25 states.

 This simulation study assumes throughout that we know the true data generating model for the outcome and that are data are gaussian.
 Because in practice we would not have such knowledge, this study complements our validation study in Section~\ref{sec:results}, which has more direct bearing on understanding how these estimators might perform in an applied setting.